 16. With slack taken out of each string, grab the lengths in a bunch and begin to pull down.
 Folds will begin to appear (you may need to train them to start with).
 Wrap the cord around the cleat to hold in place.

 I love the pattern and texture it adds to my office window.

 Although the roman shade is totally operable, I also installed a roller blind behind.
 It’s a quick and easy way to block out the heat in the summer and provide total blackout when my office is used as a guest room.
 The best part is, you can’t even tell it’s there.

 **Note: A word of caution when it comes to small children and pets, as the cords used to lift and lower this DIY roman shade can be a safety hazard.
 Only install in rooms where this isn’t a concern.

 Now for the fun part!

-Check out all of the other gorgeous projects using Spoonflower fabric…
+Ready to check out all of the other gorgeous projects using Spoonflower fabric?

 From left to right: